 A unique type of floor skirting is movable floor skirting.
 It is fitted beneath the cabinet and conceals a secret locker.
 The drawers may be pushed out to access the storage unit below them, and when closed, they resemble the skirting beneath the cupboard.
 This style of design is a unique solution for small city residences.

 11. MDF Skirting

 MDF skirting is a compressed fiber product.
 This sort of skirting is available in a wide selection of colors and patterns.
 MDF skirting comes in two varieties: pre-primed and pre-finished.
 It is also inexpensive and has a long lifespan.

 12. PVC Skirting

-PVC skirting are nailed or stuck on the base of the dividers over the ground.
+PVC skirting is nailed or stuck on the base of the dividers over the ground.
 They are easily customizable and PVC skirting sheets can be recolored or painted.

 PVC skirting boards conceal the holes between the floor and the divider.
 It gives an aesthetically completed look to your dividers.
-It additionally offers extreme protection from water, damp, scrape and scratches.
+It additionally offers extreme protection from water, dampness, scrapes, and scratches.